 LIONS CLUBS INTERNATIONAL INVITES YOU TO MAKE A DIFFERENCE FOR THE ENVIRONMENT

-The (name) Lions Club is inviting children from 7 to 16 to produce posters to promote interest in climate change.
+The (name) Lions Club is inviting children from 7 to 16 to produce posters to promote interest in preserving our beaches and countryside.
 This event is part of the “Protecting Our Environment” Campaign, which is one of the Lions Clubs International Service areas.

 There is an urgent need for the global community to take action to protect the environment given the many issues facing our planet such as climate change, deforestation, and loss of plant and wildlife.
 Lions clubs from around the world have been committed to protecting the environment for several decades and we understand that every small effort makes a big difference.” said (name, title such as club president or event chairperson).

 Lions clubs are groups of men and women who identify needs within the community and work together to fulfil those needs.
 For more information or to get involved with the (name) Lions Club, please contact (name) at (phone number) or (e-mail address – add Web site address if appropriate).